xanderman/hogwarts-battle/README.md

 an option that breaks the rules, the log will tell you and either ask for another input or send you back to the main turn "menu".
 HOWEVER! the game will typically not stop you from making stupid choices.
-It's entirely possible to waste healing on heroes that are already at full health or stunned, for instance.
+It's entirely possible to waste healing on heroes that are already at full hearts or stunned, for instance.
 There's no undo (seriously, that's super hard to implement) so take care.
 Sometimes an action triggers an effect that needs input, and it's surprisingly easy for that to interrupt the "flow" of a turn and trip you up.